CMU-CREATE-Lab/video-labeling-tool/README.md

   error: function (xhr) {console.error(xhr)}
 });
 ```
-### /api/v1/get_pos_labels, /api/v1/get_neg_labels
-Get videos with positive or negative labels.
-For /api/v1/get_pos_labels, you can also query videos that were labeled positive by a user id.
+### Get videos with positive or negative labels
+When querying positive labels, you can pass in user id.
 If a user token is provided and the client type is expert or researcher, the returned data will contain more information.
+- Paths:
+  - **/api/v1/get_pos_labels**
+  - **/api/v1/get_neg_labels**
+- Available methods:
-- Available methods: GET, POST
+  - GET, POST
 - Optional fields:
-  - "user_id": obtained from the decoded user_token, which is a JWT (JSON Web Token)
+  - "user_id": obtained by decoding the user_token JWT
   - "page_number": default to 1
   - "page_size": default to 16, maximum 1000
   - "user_token": from /api/v1/login